 Traveling Turkey by rail is generally done at a lower cost than the buses (with the exception of high-speed trains).
-You can find comprehensive information on traveling Turkey by rail on the Lonely Planet website here.

-You can also review the timetables here.
+You can review the train timetables here.
 Night trains are safe and pleasant and you can reserve your own private carriage that comes complete with a sink, a bed, and even a fridge so are perfect for solo female travel in Turkey!

 Travel Turkey Via Domestic Flights